ajeliti/phase-3-project/README.md

 ## Recommendations
 From EDA and modeling, these are the recommendations:
-- Reduce day charges to lure more customers, since a lot of calls are being during the day
+- Reduce day charges to lure more customers, since a lot of calls are being during the day.
--
+- Another alternative to day charges would be to have offers from the normal charges once in a while to  encourage more day calls.
+- Improve customer service.
+If customers make less calls to customer service department, they'll feel less frustrated, and encouraged to stay.